+Remember, never ever eat raw cake batter.
 But I don’t count licking it off the spatula as eating it.

-Bake cake layers in the oven at 350 for about 25 minutes, or until a toothpick inserted in the center comes out clean.
+Bake cake layers in the oven at 350 for about 25 minutes or until a toothpick inserted in the center comes out clean.

-I like to let mine cool and then wrap them really well and refrigerate overnight for easier icing the next day 🙂
+I like to let mine cool and then wrap them really well and refrigerate overnight for easier icing the next day.

-Time to make Cappuccino Buttercream Icing!
+Time to Make the Cappuccino Buttercream Frosting!

 Take the instant coffee and stir it into your milk until dissolved.

-You don’t have to heat your milk first though.
+This may take a minute, but you don’t have to heat your milk first though.

-Place your well softened butter in a mixing bowl.
+Place softened butter in a mixing bowl.